UMAP for Supervised Dimension Reduction and Metric Learning¶

 Next we’ll load the

-umap library so we can do dimension reduction on
+umap library so we can perform dimension reduction on

 UMAP on Fashion MNIST¶